 Full compliance with the FQTSS requirements for endpoints does require that each stream as well as each SR class as a whole use the credit-based shaping algorithm defined in the standard for selecting packets to transmit.

 Supplying a burst of packets associated with a stream in excess of the allowed bandwidth requires that the LAN implementation have enough information and resources to queue them and send them at the correct rate, or else individual streams may not receive their proper share of the bandwidth within the SR class.

-5.3.1.Object Definitions
+5.3.1 Object Definitions

 Object Description LAN Object A networking service providing access to the AVB network.
+WLAN Object A networking service providing access to the AVB network.

-5.3.2.
-Data Type Definitions
+5.3.2 Data Type Definitions